lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

         \vspace*{\fill}
     \end{landscape}

-As in :ref:`tutorial_geometry_waves`, the visualization of the workflow directed graph looks relatively simple to manage.
+As in :ref:`tutorial_geometry`, the visualization of the workflow directed graph looks relatively simple to manage.
 In part, this is because we've removed some of the automanaged output files with the ``--exclude-list`` option of the |project| :ref:`waves_visualize_cli` subcommand.
 Probably you would not try to manage all of these files in a manual workflow; however, files like the ``*.stdout`` are important for debugging errors and lose significant value if they